 The automotive is a huge industry that impacted us in many ways.
 Be it the automobile cars that we use or the public transport we take, this ever-growing industry has and will continue to change the world.

-The industry continues to develop, and there has been an ongoing focus on developing new ideas like creating self-driven cars.
+The industry continues to develop, and there has been an ongoing focus on developing new ideas like creating self-driven cars and new energy vehicles.
 And even while waiting for these new inventions, the industry never relents at creating a faster, efficient, and more affordable process that will not be sacrificed for safety.
 The automotive industry has always prioritized safety in its production.

 Today, automobile companies have individual parts components that serve different purposes.
 That’s why product traceability is exclusively vital in the automobile industry.
 Hence, automotive components come with a means of identification, such as a QR code, Barcode, or DataMatrix.
 With this code, you can easily trace the manufacturer of a component, the production date, and the production location.
 This way, you can easily manage any manufacturing error.

 The most effective way to trace a component is through laser marking.
 It does not matter whether the component is made of metal or plastic, as the marked surface is permanent and visible.

 Part marking is an integral aspect of the automobile manufacturing process.
 With thousands of parts fabricated and designed to assemble automobile products, we need a reliable part marking machine to ensure that the parts are correctly delivered and installed.

 From seats to tires to bolts and wheels, each part of an automobile comes with its unique part numbers that determine their location and function on the assembled automobile product.

 Laser mark codes and how they are applied